apache/openwhisk-runtime-go/examples/knative/README.md

 -->
 # Knative Support

-This is an example to build the an action image with Tekton Pipelines.
+This is an example to build an action with Tekton Pipelines.

-As a prerequisite you need on the path `kubectl` configured to point to aa Kubernetes cluster with [Tekton Pipelines](https://github.com/tektoncd/pipeline/blob/master/docs/install.md) already installed.
+As a prerequisite you need on the path `kubectl` configured to point to a Kubernetes cluster with [Tekton Pipelines](https://github.com/tektoncd/pipeline/blob/master/docs/install.md) already installed.

 You also need a  docker registry.
 For example you can get a free account for public images on Docker Hub.

 You need to put your sources in a git repository, like GitHub.
 As an example you can use `https://github.com/sciabarracom/hellogo`.
-This sample expects the source of an action in a file named `src` and a Dockerfile to add the resoult of the compilation named `exec.zip` to the bae image.
+This sample expects the source of an action in a file named `src` and a Dockerfile to add the resoult of the compilation named `exec.zip` to the image of the runtime.

 To use this example with GitHub and Docker Hub, first initialize the Tekton Build with: